ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/profiling-ml-on-arm/app-profiling-streamline.md

 In this Learning Path, you will use profile [an example Android application](https://github.com/dawidborycki/Arm.PyTorch.MNIST.Inference) using Streamline.

-Start by cloning the repository containing this example on your machine, and open it in a recent version of Android Studio.
+* Start by cloning the repository containing this example on your machine.
+* Open it in a recent version of Android Studio.

 {{% notice Note %}}
 It is generally safest to not update the Gradle version when prompted.